JaredSLT/JaredSLT/README.md

 My name is Jared Thorne and I am the founder of Thorne Research Group.
 I'm currently working on a multi media server, as well as all of the tooling that would be required to build it and other services like it.

+If you'd like, you can get more information from my [YouTube channel](https://www.youtube.com/channel/UCF0FJmCiHCWlJrxUaG26GuQ).

 ![Jareds's GitHub stats](https://github-readme-stats.vercel.app/api?username=JaredSLT&hide=contribs,prs)